 Ingersoll read up and researched manufacturing of the spirits.
 Sywassink pulled from his administrative and financial background.
 They both tapped into their love for spirits.
 Together, they created Ghost Coast, Savannah’s first distillery since the right before the prohibition era.

 “We joke constantly that we haven’t met a spirit that we didn’t like,” Sywassink said.

 Lovers of the city, they knew Savannah—where an eclectic edginess has been transpiring and a craft beer scene has been growing over the last decade—was the only place they wanted to do this.

 “Savannah is not your typical city in the South, but it lures you in,” Sywassink said.
-“And once you get that bug you don’t want to lose it, and you want to do everything you can to enhance it…then you also want to show it off because it has this vibe and this feel.”
+“And once you get that bug you don’t want to lose it.
+You want to do everything you can to enhance it.
+You also want to show it off because it has this vibe and this feel.”

-In 45 minutes, visitors see everything from the barrels of bourbon that are fermenting and the products pushing through the assembly line to the birth of the alcohol and the space’s reliance on the natural elements of the city that surrounds it.
+Visitors can see barrels of bourbon fermenting and the products pushing through the assembly line.
 Guests will end with a long swig of the First City, a taste they can’t consume anywhere else.